alessandro-casini/DK-HAC/README.md

 The software also includes the following tools:
 * Data-dependent methods for the choice of the number of lagged autocovariances as developed in [Belotti et al. (2021)](https://alessandro-casini.com/research/) and [Casini (2021)](https://alessandro-casini.com/wp-content/uploads/2021/03/CASINI_HAC.pdf).
 * Prewhitening procedure as developed in [Casini and Perron (2021b)](https://alessandro-casini.com/wp-content/uploads/2021/03/CASINI_PERRON_DKHAC_Prewhitening.pdf).
-* Pre-test for nonstationarity to improve finite-sample performance as developed in [Casini and Perron (2021a)](https://alessandro-casini.com/wp-content/uploads/2021/03/CASINI_PERRON_Change-Point_Spectrum_SLS.pdf).
+* Pre-test for nonstationarity to improve the finite-sample performance as developed in [Casini and Perron (2021a)](https://alessandro-casini.com/wp-content/uploads/2021/03/CASINI_PERRON_Change-Point_Spectrum_SLS.pdf).

 ## Non-Technical Summary for Empirical Research
 In preparation.